Mark A. Morgan: U.S. Customs and Border Protection

 On June 27, 2019, the Department of Homeland Security announced that Morgan would become the acting commissioner of U.S. Customs and Border Protection, replacing John Sanders, who had announced his resignation.
 On July 5, 2019, Morgan became acting commissioner.
 His formal appointment was as Chief Operating Officer of the agency.
 Since his appointment was never confirmed by the Senate and his tenure as acting commissioner exceeded 210 days, he can no longer legally lead the agency.
 To circumvent the law, his new title is "Senior Official Performing the Duties of the Commissioner of U.S. Customs and Border Protection."

 In July 2020, Morgan sent CBP agents dressed in camouflage and tactical gear to Portland, Oregon, where federal agents repeatedly used tear gas and projectile munitions on protestors and shot one peaceful protestor in the face, fracturing his face.
 Agents also used unmarked vehicles to detain protestors, without identifying themselves as law enforcement.
 Legal observers called this "abduction" and "kidnapping".
 Oregon Governor Kate Brown described the actions as "abuse of power," and accused DHS of "provoking confrontation for political purposes."
 Portland mayor Ted Wheeler said it was "an attack on our democracy."
 Morgan alleged the protestors were "violent criminals" and defended the practice of CBP officers having no names on their uniforms.
 The New York Times reported that an internal DHS memo prepared by the top official at DHS prior to the deployment stated that the federal agents in question had not been specifically trained in riot control or mass demonstrations.

 Tom Ridge, the first head of the Department of Homeland Security, sharply criticized the deployment, saying "The department was established to protect America from the ever-present threat of global terrorism.
 It was not established to be the president's personal militia."
-Ridge, the former governor of Pennsylvania, added that he would not have consented, as a governor, to what took place.
+Ridge, a former governor of Pennsylvania, added that he would not have consented, as a governor, to what took place.

 Morgan defended the deployment of officers in military-style uniforms and using unmarked vehicles in a press conference on July 21, saying they had identifying numbers on their shoulders.
 Former Trump administration DHS spokesman Col. David Lapan disputed that the officers were easy to identify.

 In September 2020, Morgan made the unsubstantiated claim that "antifa" was sending organized protestors by plane to cities across the United States to incite violence.
 When asked to provide evidence for the assertion, Morgan did not.

-Later career
+Heritage Foundation and FAIR

-In February 2021, Morgan joined the Federation for American Immigration Reform (FAIR) as a senior fellow.
+In February 2021, following the end of the Trump administration, Morgan joined the Heritage Foundation as a visiting fellow and the Federation for American Immigration Reform (FAIR) as a senior fellow.
+He was mentioned as a possible candidate to the post of United States Secretary of Homeland Security in the Second cabinet of Donald Trump.